COSSAS/SOARCA/docs/content/en/docs/core-components/reporting.md

 ### Interfaces

-The logic and extensibility is implemented in the SOARCA architecture by means of the *IReporter* interface.
-At this stage, the interface implements *ReportWorkflow* to push information about the  entire workflow to be executed, and *ReportStep* to push step-specific information as the steps of the workflow are executed.
+The logic and extensibility is implemented in the SOARCA architecture by means of reporting interfaces.
+At this stage, we implement an *IDecomposerReporter* to push information about the  entire workflow to be executed, and an *IExecuterReporter* to push step-specific information as the steps of the workflow are executed.

-A high level *Reporter* class will maintain the list of reporters activated for the SOARCA instance.
+A high level *Reporter* class will implement both interfaces, and maintain the list of decomposer and executor reporters activated  for the SOARCA instance.
 The *Reporter* class will invoke all reporting functions for each active reporter.

 ## Future plans